mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 !!! question "How can you change or turn off the exception submission dialog?"

     - Remove all error handlers like [this](https://github.com/JetBrains/MPS/blob/master/workbench/mps-workbench/source/jetbrains/mps/ide/blame/IntelliJReporterReplacer.java#L34-L36).
     - Remove `<appender name="DIALOG" class="com.intellij.diagnostic.DialogAppender">` from the log.xml file.
-This will also disable the error pop-ups in the IDE where you can see the exception.
-Note: There were some [changes related to the logging configuration](https://www.jetbrains.com/help/mps/migration-guide.html#changesinloggingconfiguration) in MPS 2022.2 where this answer is not valid anymore.
+This change will also turn off error pop-ups in the IDE, where you can see the exception.
+Note: There were some [changes related to the logging configuration](https://www.jetbrains.com/help/mps/migration-guide.html#changesinloggingconfiguration) in MPS 2022.2, where this answer is not valid anymore.

 !!! question "Where can you find the latest MPS and IntelliJ icons?"